jolmah/BrainFuck-Interpreter/README.md

 # Brainfuck Interpreter
 ‎
 ‎A simple and lightweight Brainfuck interpreter for Android.
 Designed for minimalists, learners, and those who love esoteric programming.
-‎

 ‎## Features
 ‎- Run Brainfuck code directly on your Android device ‎- Syntax highlighting for easier reading
-‎- No ads, no nonsense
+‎- No ads, no nonsense.
-‎

 ‎## Supported Instructions
 ‎This interpreter supports all 8 standard Brainfuck commands:
-‎

 ‎- `>` move pointer right
 ‎- `<` move pointer left
 ‎- `+` increment current cell